RE-IMAGINE ARMIDALE’S CREEKLANDs

 Armidale’s first water storage dam, Dumaresq Dam (built in 1898), occasionally floods.
 In November 2011, this image was captured as it overflowed in a spectacular fashion.
 The city experiences fairly frequent flooding events through the city with occasional major floods.
 When this happens, why can’t we capture some of the high flows, lessen the flood damage and save some for our non-rainy days?

 If other cities and towns have created lovely waterways, why can’t Armidale come up with a plan that will inspire visitors and residents?
 Check out our many inspirations to see if you like any of them.
-If you have a vision to share, let us know about it by email.

 05 swans.jpg